shukriadams/shukriadams/README.md

 - [Tetrifact](https://github.com/shukriadams/tetrifact) : A build storage server tuned for game studios.
 It can store thousands of Unreal-sized builds, and scales up to millions of files.

+- [Dockerized Perforce](https://github.com/shukriadams/docker-perforce) : A custom Docker container for Perforce, a version control server common in game development.
+This image has been used in production at a 100+ employee studio for years, as well as in my homelab for my music, 3D and CAD projects.

 - [Restartinator](https://github.com/shukriadams/restarternator) : A dashboard to remote control and monitor large fleets of PCs using airgapped smart plugs.